zooko/smalloc/README.md

 That's it!
 You could stop reading here and you'd have a basic knowledge of the design of `smalloc`.

-## Algorithms, More Detail -- the Free Lists
+## Algorithms in More Detail -- the Free Lists

 The `flh` for a given slab is either a sentinel value meaning that the free list is empty, or else it is the index of the slot most recently